Bewdley: Education

 Three state schools are located in Bewdley.
 Of these, two are primary schools: St Anne's CE Primary School on the west side of town and Bewdley Primary School in Wribbenhall on the eastern side of the Severn.
 Both were founded in 2007 when the region returned to a two-tier education system, replacing the former first and middle schools.

 The single secondary school is The Bewdley School.

 The Bewdley Grammar School on Lax Lane closed in the 1800s.
 Since then, the former grammar school has been adapted for many art galleries and art and craft activities.
 After the closure of Bewdley Grammar School, Bewdley High School & Sixth Form Centre was built on the opposite side of the river with new buildings.
 In 2007, Bewdley High School closed after 54 years due to an educational tier change that reorganised education as primary and secondary schools.
 All high schools were being replaced by new secondary schools.

 In 2007, after new construction, landscaping, building refurbishments and extensions, The Bewdley School opened as a new secondary school.
-It has extensive new facilities for the arts, science and outdoor learning.
+It provides facilities for the arts, science and outdoor learning to students.
 The Bewdley Sixth Form is also part of The Bewdley School, collectively offering GCSE and A Level courses.

 In 2019, The Bewdley School won 'Secondary School of the Year' at the Worcestershire Educational Awards.